- 2 cups granulated sugar

 Tri-Star Strawberry Shortcake with Corn Biscuits

-At one of our annual Chefs & Champagne events, Colleen Grapes of the Red Cat in New York took a summertime classic and made it a revelation, tucking fresh corn kernels inside shortcake biscuits and soaking strawberries with the elegant flavors of vanilla and lemongrass.
+At one of our annual Chefs & Champagne events, pastry chef Colleen Grapes took a summertime classic and made it a revelation, tucking fresh corn kernels inside shortcake biscuits and soaking strawberries with the elegant flavors of vanilla and lemongrass.
 The sweeter the corn you use, the better.

 Yield: 12 servings